tfpauly/privacy-proxy/draft-private-access-tokens.md

 third-party to store these secrets, but it is a requirement of the PAT architecture that the Mediator not be able to learn these secrets.

+## Client Identity

+The PAT architecture does not enforce strong constraints around the definition of a Client identity, and allows a Client identity to be defined entirely by a Mediator.
+If a user can create an arbitrary number of Client identities that are accepted by a Mediator, a malicious user can easily game this architecture and defeat the Issuer's ability to enforce per-client policies.

+These multiple identities could be Sybil or true identities.

+A Mediator alone is responsible for detecting and weeding out Sybil Client identities in the PAT architecture.
+An Issuer relies on a Mediator's reputation;
+as explained in {{properties}}, the correctness of the architecture hinges on Issuers issuing tokens to only known and reputable Mediators.

+Users have multiple true identities on the Internet however, and as a result, it seems possible for a user to game this architecture without having to create fake identities.
+For instance, a user could use multiple Mediators, authenticating with each one using a different true identity.

+The PAT architecture offers no panacea against this potential abuse.
+We note however that the usages of PATs will cause the ecosystem to evolve and offer practical mitigations, such as:

+- An Issuer can learn the properties of a Mediator - specifically, which stable Client identifier is authenticated by the Mediator - to determine whether the Mediator is acceptable for an Origin.

+- An Origin can choose an Issuer based on the types of Mediators accepted by the Issuer, or the Origin can communicate its constraints to the designated Issuer.

+- An Origin can direct a user to a specific Issuer based on client properties that are visible.
+For instance,

+- The number of true Mediator-authenticated identities for a user is expected to be small, and therefore likely to be small enough to not matter for certain use cases.
+For instance, when PATs are used to prevent fraud by rate limiting Clients (as described in {{use-case-rate-limit}}), an Origin might be tolerant of the potential amplification caused by an attacking user's access to multiple true identities with Issuer-trusted Mediators.

 ## User Interaction

 When used in contexts like websites, origin servers that challenge clients for